Unveiling Downstream Performance Scaling of LLMs: A Clustering-Based Perspective: Limitations

 \textbf{Chain-of-thought performance prediction}. \cref{main:proof:task_scaling_law} assumes that evaluation sets directly assess models' ability to provide answers.
 However, increasingly more evaluations allow models to think before providing answers.
 Recent works on inference time scaling~\citep{snell2024scaling, bansal2024smaller} further demonstrate that for tasks involving mathematics, reasoning, and coding, training models to complete tasks through longer inference computation can significantly improve downstream task performance.
-In cases where the reasoning process or answers are not unique, the relationship between a model's answer loss and passrate on a task may not necessarily follow the exponential relationship between the answer loss and the sample passrate.
-Although our approach maintains its prediction effectiveness in such situations, the theoretical explanation for these cases is insufficient.
-Therefore, we consider improving prediction methods based on chain-of-thought characteristics and expanding theoretical foundations as future work.
+In cases where the reasoning process or answers are not unique, the relationship between a model's answer loss and passrate on a task may not necessarily follow the exponential relationship between the answer loss and the sample passrate. \camera{Although our COD framework still achieves reasonable prediction performance in such scenarios, its theoretical foundation lacks sufficient explanation for the performance scaling of chain-of-thought based tasks.} Therefore, we consider improving prediction methods based on chain-of-thought characteristics and expanding theoretical foundations as future work.